raveling/sanity-model-food-product-integrity/README.md

 ## Notes

 - **This is not a production-ready model**.
-It lacks details that can only be informed by real-world business logic.
+It lacks essential detail that can only be informed by real-world business needs.
 - It doesn't contain provision for rich text or block content.
 That could be added.
-- No field validation included
-- No customisations have been applied to Structure Builder, Preview, etc. Roll your own.
+- No customisations have been applied to:
+  - Structure Builder
+  - Previews
+  - Field validation